-In light of the emergence of mass protest against the austerity measures taken by the Greek government in 2010, we investigate whether these protests mobilized just the "usual suspects" of left-wing trade union activists, or if a new protest generation emerged.
-Using a general population survey carried out in December 2010, we find that almost one-third of the adult Greek population had taken part in anti-austerity protests, but less than one in five had been first-time protesters.
-Comparing new protesters with veteran protesters and nonprotesters, we find that new protest recruits do not fit the expected pattern in many respects.
-In particular, new demonstrators are less left wing than veterans and do not differ significantly from non-demonstrators, thus fitting the model of "apprentice" protesters.
-For the recruitment of new strikers, on the other hand, factors such as trade union membership and support for left-wing parties are more important.
+Following the emergence of mass protest against the austerity measures taken by the Greek government in 2010, the question arises to what extent the protests are just mobilizing the 'usual suspects' of left-wing trade union activists or a new protest generation.
+Using a general population survey carried out in December 2010, we find that almost one third of the adult Greek population had taken part in anti-austerity protests, but less than one in five had been first time protesters.
+Comparing new with veteran protesters but also non-protesters, we find that new protest recruits do not fit the expected pattern in many respects.
+In particular new demonstrators are less left-wing than veterans and do not differ significantly from non-demonstrators, thus fitting the model of 'apprentice' protesters.
+For the recruitment of new strikers, on the other hand, factors such as a trade union membership and support for left-wing parties are more important.